-- 1.4.1 The statutory provisions relating to the constitution and composition of Youth Courts are set out in: - The Criminal Justice (Children) (NI) Order 1998 ('the 1998 Order'); and - The Children and Young Persons Act (NI) 1968 ('the 1968 Act'). - 1.4.2 Article 27(1) of the 1998 Order states that a juvenile court properly constituted in accordance with the 1968 Act to hear any charge against a child, or to carry out any legal right given to it by or under the 1998 Order or any other statutory provision, may be known as a 'Youth Court'. - 1.4.3 A Youth Court is made up of a District Judge (Magistrates' Court), who acts as chairperson of the court, and two Lay Magistrates (Panel Members) (one of whom should be a woman).
-Lay Magistrates are members of the community (who are not legally qualified), and are appointed based on assessment criteria which include good character; understanding and communication; social awareness; sound judgement; commitment and reliability. - 1.4.4 On 30th August 2005 the youth justice system was extended to include those aged 17 years.
+- 1.4.1 The statutory provisions relating to the constitution and composition of Youth Courts are set out in: - The Criminal Justice (Children) (NI) Order 1998 ('the 1998 Order'); and - The Children and Young Persons Act (NI) 1968 ('the 1968 Act'). - 1.4.2 Article 27(1) of the 1998 Order states that a juvenile court properly constituted in accordance with the 1968 Act to hear any charge against a child, or to carry out any legal right given to it by or under the 1998 Order or any other statutory provision, may be known as a 'Youth Court'. - 1.4.3 A Youth Court is made up of a District Judge (Magistrates' Court), who acts as chairperson of the court, and two Lay Magistrates (Panel Members), one of whom should be a woman.
+Lay Magistrates are members of the community, who are not legally qualified, and are appointed based on assessment criteria which include: good character; understanding and communication; social awareness; sound judgement; and commitment and reliability. - 1.4.4 On 30th August 2005 the youth justice system was extended to include those aged 17 years.
 Legislation defines a child as 'a person who is under the age of 18'.
-This means that people who have not reached the age of 18 will be treated as children in respect of proceedings against them for criminal offences. - 1.4.5 Section 3 of the Criminal Justice (Children) (NI) 1998 Order determines the age of criminal responsibility: - "It shall be conclusively presumed that no child under the age of 10 can be quilty of an offence." - 1.4.6 By Article 30(2) of the 1998 Order, when proceedings in respect of a child are commenced before a youth court and he turns 18 before the conclusion of the proceedings, the court may continue to deal with the case and may make any order which it could have made if he had not attained that age. - 1.4.7 Further details of the Youth Justice System are provided at Annex B
+This means that people who have not reached the age of 18 will be treated as children in respect of proceedings against them for criminal offences. - 1.4.5 Section 3 of the Criminal Justice (Children) (NI) 1998 Order determines the age of criminal responsibility: - "It shall be conclusively presumed that no child under the age of 10 can be guilty of an offence." - 1.4.6 By Article 30(2) of the 1998 Order, when proceedings in respect of a child are commenced before a youth court and he/she turns 18 before the conclusion of the proceedings, the court may continue to deal with the case and may make any order which it could have made if he had not attained that age. - 1.4.7 Further details of the youth justice system are provided at Annex D. This includes guidance as to the trial process in the Crown Court, the summary trial of indictable offences and the use of bail.